Firestore Security rules

 get authorization information in a separate document

-We may read a different document with get()
+We read a different document with get().
+It is a billed read.

 get(/databases/$(database) / documents / users / $(request.auth.uid)).data.rank